ibm-cloud-docs/containers/integrations-svcbind.md

 :   If you want to use credentials that are one-time view, you must bind the service [manually to your cluster](#add_services_manual).
 This option allows you to use your existing one-time view credentials.

 What if I want to use service credentials that use the private cloud service endpoint?
 :   By default, the `service bind` command creates service credentials with the public cloud service endpoint.
 To use the private cloud service endpoint, you must manually create service credentials for your service that use the private cloud service endpoint, and then use the `--key` option to specify the name of the existing service credentials.
-If you plan to bring your own credentials, make sure your existing credentials are **not** one-time view credentials.
+If you plan to bring your own credentials, make sure that your existing credentials are **not** one-time view credentials.
 For more information, see [One-time credentials](/docs/account?topic=account-service_credentials&interface=ui#onetime-credentials).
 :   Your service might not yet support private cloud service endpoints.
 If you have a private-only cluster, you must use service credentials that use the private cloud service endpoint, or open up the public IP address and port to connect to your service.

 Review the following sections for steps to bind service credentials to your cluster.